 While Paris overflows with the best restaurants, sometimes you just want to grab a beverage and a ham & cheese sandwich for a lovely, romantic picnic!
-Check out these perfect spots and pack that picnic basket!
+Check out these perfect Paris picnic spots and pack that basket!

 Ah Paris!
-Home of everything you could ever want: the haute-est of haute couture, all of the time, and the world's best restaurants.
-And, on top of that, the most architecturally stunning city on the planet (I haven't been to them all, but it still feels like a safe bet).
+Home of everything you could ever want: the haute-est of haute couture, the world's best restaurants, and the most stunning architecture on the planet.

 Sometimes, especially after a long day of playing tourist, there's no better way to spend an evening than having a little picnic in the City of Lights!